-New York food tours: Secret Food Tours NYC
+NYC food tours with Secret Food Tours NYC

 What do you get when you put together a vibrant city, some delicious dishes and a fun guide?
-Only a spot on one of the best New York food tours.
+Only a spot on one of the best NYC food tours in New York.
 Secret Food Tours NYC is an epic 3-hour event that’s perfect for curious epicureans and travelers alike.

 First thing’s first: don’t be late.
 All attendees receive a reminder email a few days prior to the start of the tour.
 It states very clearly to be to be on time, and they don’t wait for any latecomers.
 Believe me, I should know!
 On the morning of the tour, the NYC metro happened to be severely delayed, as was I, for the tour.
 Six minutes late, I eventually found the meeting spot, only to find no-one there.

 With no network on my phone, I had to resort to connecting to the free McDonalds WiFi!
 Thankfully, I eventually got through to someone and they instructed me where to go.
 Given my unfortunate experience, keep the contact details somewhere easily accessible.